|

 - Writing tools (an ivory waxed tablet with a leather case), 14th century; found in London.
 See Leather case for writing tablets for additional information.

 - 14th century wax writing tablets from Back Swinegate in York.
-"These are match box sized and are complete with an iron stylus and decorated leather case.
-Their owner used them to jot down a curious mixture -- a document in Latin, a set of accounts and a love poem in Middle English."
-York Archaeology also has a more detailed description and a children's webpage about these tablets.
+“These are match box sized and are complete with an iron stylus and decorated leather case.
+Their owner used them to jot down a curious mixture – a document in Latin, a set of accounts and a love poem in Middle English.”
+York Archaeology also has a children’s webpage about these tablets.

 - Set of six ivory tablets in a cuir-bouilli holster, 14th century